carbon-language/carbon-lang/llvm/docs/ORCv2.rst

 ORC provides the following features:

-*JIT-linking*
+**JIT-linking**
   ORC provides APIs to link relocatable object files (COFF, ELF, MachO) [1]_ into a target process at runtime.
 The target process may be the same process that contains the JIT session object and jit-linker, or may be another process (even one running on a different machine or architecture) that communicates with the JIT via RPC.

-*LLVM IR compilation*
+**LLVM IR compilation**
   ORC provides off the shelf components (IRCompileLayer, SimpleCompiler, ConcurrentIRCompiler) that make it easy to add LLVM IR to a JIT'd process.

-*Eager and lazy compilation*
+**Eager and lazy compilation**
   By default, ORC will compile symbols as soon as they are looked up in the JIT session object (``ExecutionSession``).
-Compiling eagerly by default makes it easy to use ORC as a simple in-memory compiler within an existing JIT infrastructure.
-However ORC also provides support for lazy compilation via lazy-reexports (see :ref:`Laziness`).
+Compiling eagerly by default makes it easy to use ORC as an in-memory compiler for an existing JIT (similar to how MCJIT is commonly used).
+However ORC also provides built-in support for lazy compilation via lazy-reexports (see :ref:`Laziness`).

-*Support for Custom Compilers and Program Representations* Clients can supply custom compilers for each symbol that they define in their JIT session.
+**Support for Custom Compilers and Program Representations** Clients can supply custom compilers for each symbol that they define in their JIT session.
 ORC will run the user-supplied compiler when the a definition of a symbol is needed.
 ORC is actually fully language agnostic: LLVM IR is not treated specially, and is supported via the same wrapper mechanism (the ``MaterializationUnit`` class) that is used for custom compilers.

-*Concurrent JIT'd code* and *Concurrent Compilation* JIT'd code may spawn multiple threads, and may re-enter the JIT (e.g. for lazy compilation) concurrently from multiple threads.
-The ORC APIs also support running multiple compilers concurrently.
-Built-in dependency tracking (via the JIT linker) ensures that ORC does not release code for execution until it is safe to call.
+**Concurrent JIT'd code** and **Concurrent Compilation** JIT'd code may be executed in multiple threads, may spawn new threads, and may re-enter the ORC (e.g. to request lazy compilation) concurrently from multiple threads.
+Compilers launched my ORC can run concurrently (provided the client sets up an appropriate dispatcher).
+Built-in dependency tracking ensures that ORC does not release pointers to JIT'd code or data until all dependencies have also been JIT'd and they are safe to call or use.

+**Removable Code**
+  Resources for JIT'd program representations

-*Orthogonality* and *Composability*
+**Orthogonality** and **Composability**
-  Each of the features above can be used (or not) independently.
+  Each of the features above can be used independently.
 It is possible to put ORC components together to make a non-lazy, in-process, single threaded JIT or a lazy, out-of-process, concurrent JIT, or anything in between.

 LLJIT and LLLazyJIT
 ===================